 From the vast plains east of Denver to the snowcapped peaks to the west, Colorado is blessed with an extraordinary landscape, perfect for dramatic golf courses.

 With more than 200 public and resort courses in the state, designed by world-famous architects and tucked into the most scenic nooks and crannies, the lush green fairways nearly outnumber Colorado’s renowned ski slopes.
-Here's a look at some of the best public and resort courses you can play that are easily accessible from Denver.
+Here's a look at some of the best public and resort golf courses you can play that are easily accessible from Denver.

-Home to all three Colorado Open Championships and located 20 minutes from downtown Denver, Green Valley Ranch is in a perfect location for golfers looking for a convenient and challenging round.
+Home to all three Colorado Open Championships and located 20 minutes from downtown Denver, Green Valley Ranch Golf Club is in a perfect location for golfers looking for a convenient and challenging round.
 Make par or better on each of the last three holes and you'll earn a free drink.
 That's because the course's homestretch is one of the toughest in the state, especially the 639-yard, double-dogleg eighteenth.
 There's also an outstanding par-three course and the renowned McGetrick Golf Academy, making Green Valley Ranch one of the most family-friendly courses in Colorado.

 Aside from Jim Engh's ubiquitous multi-tiered greens and deep grass-faced bunkers, you'll have to navigate around the ruins of a chimney in the middle of the first fairway as well as rusted mining equipment and a series of rock outcroppings and cliffs on two of the back-nine's par fives.
 Some might consider such hazards gimmicky, but almost all agree that Fossil Trace is downright fun.
 Book your tee time early, as this Golden experience tends to fill up fast.